Licensed Mental Health Counselor

 Before entering practice, Mitchell worked for one year as a pre-graduate intern in the Partial Hospitalization Program (PHP) and the Intensive Outpatient Program (IOP) at Family Behavioral Health Center (FBHC) in Delray Beach, Florida.
 At FBHC, Mitchell worked with patients from ages 15 – 60 years old under the supervision of a licensed psychotherapist supervisor, together with colleagues consisting of licensed psychotherapists, pre-graduate interns, the clinical director, and the psychiatrist for FBHC.

 Following graduation from Lynn University with his masters degree, Mitchell obtained a full-time position as a primary therapist at the Lighthouse Recovery Institute (LHRI) in Delray Beach, Florida.
 As a primary therapist he had full case-responsibility for patients assigned to his care.
-LHRI is a gender specific alcohol and drug rehabilitation program offering PHP, IOP, and outpatient programs.
+LHRI is an alcohol and drug rehabilitation program offering PHP, IOP, and outpatient programs.

 Clinical Psychology PsyD